 I had a travel itch for years before I took off after my break-up, so, without the reason that kept me in one spot, travel seemed the natural option to me.

 3. Start with small trips

 Popping a Champagne cork is always more exciting than pulling out a wine cork (or, worse, screwing off the top…or, worse, opening a wine box), but in a scenario where you might be feeling fragile, small travel steps will be easier to handle…and undo.
 As a taster, I took a two-week trip through Cambodia and Vietnam as a holiday from work.
 When I returned, I knew my next ticket would be for a much longer trip.

 Far be it for me (or anyone) to tell you how to cope with your heartbreak.
 If you have an overwhelming need to flee the country, do it.
 Just make sure you have a crash mat in place in case you fail.
 Set aside a bit of spare budget to book a flight back home if you decide that your plan to live in Siberia wasn’t so well thought out.
+Travel can often feel more lonely than you think.
 Also, ask friends and family in advance in they’ll give you a place to stay if you decide to abort your mission overseas.
 Whatever you do, don’t let your ego prevent you from heading home (travel luggage tag between your legs) if your travels don’t provide you with what you want.

 Ok, scrap the above…kind of.
 As much as you should try to leave thoughts of your ex behind, it is not in most of us (sociopaths excluded) to be able to completely shut out all memories of our past love.
 However, the benefit of travel is that when thoughts of him or her creep in, there are plenty of new and exciting things you can do to distract you from your thoughts.
 If your ex has metaphorically hitchhiked on your trip, don’t wallow in your heartbreak – get out and do stuff, they’ll soon disappear.